satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

 ## CI

+## 2. Continuous Integration (CI)

+You can also run your Playbook automatically using GitHub.
+To do this:
-You can have a playbook named `.satori.yml` in the root of your GitHub repository.
-If you have the GitHub App installed, with each push the playbook will be run against the repository contents.
+1. Create a Playbook named `.satori.yml` in the root directory of your GitHub repository.
+2. Ensure the Satori GitHub App is installed and configured for your repository.

+With this setup, the Playbook will be executed with each push to the repository.
-See more about that in [GitHub CI](../modes/ci/github.md)

-For more ways to run your playbooks visit the [execution modes](../modes/modes.md) section.
+See more about that in [GitHub CI](../modes/ci/github.md) For more ways to run your playbooks visit the [execution modes](../modes/modes.md) section.